RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 Scatterplot of actual driver pay vs predicted driver pay utilizing the finalized Random Forest regression model.

+##### Final Model
+Gradient-boosted trees outperformed the other two models suggesting that its iterative, weighted combination of weak learners captures subtle non-linearities and interactions that linear regression misses and that random forests do not exploit as efficiently.
+The performance metrics for all three models are discussed in further detail in the discussion section.

 ### E. Discussion Section
 This project began with the goal of understanding the economic patterns of NYC for-hire vehicle services using predictive modeling.
 We recognized the broader implications of being able to accurately model ride behavior, particularly in terms of driver compensation and platform efficiency.
 A well-performing model can be crucial not just for businesses seeking optimization, but also for supporting fair wage systems and identifying potential inequities in pricing or pay distribution.